Tired of your dark brown outdoor resin wicker furniture? In one day, you can transform it with paint for a whole new look!

 Finally, choosing the right type of spray paint can help with how it will weather.

-If you start in the morning, by the afternoon you can complete this really easy project.
+If you start in the morning, by the afternoon you’l have freshly painted wicker furniture!

 It will amaze you how a color change can make your outdoor furniture look brand new.

-What is the special paint I used?
-Khaki Camouflage spray paint!
+What is the special spray paint I used to paint resin wicker?

 Why?
 It’s for outdoor environments, tough terrain, and for painting plastic!